 Pricing:

-- Individual: 6,95 € per user/month
+- Team: 30 € per user/month

-- Team: 24 € per user/month
+- Enterprise: 35 € per user/month

 3. UXPressia

 UXPressia has its roots in collaborative user journey visualization.
 It’s great for users who are looking for a simple, playful first step into journey mapping.
-Colorful exports or journey maps and user personas can be useful as engaging deliverables.
+Colorful exports of journey maps and user personas can be useful as engaging deliverables.

 Pros: